 Database automation testing has become more popular in recent years.
 Requiring the database to be manual testing would take too long, require too many people, and simply cost too much money.

 There are many ways to perform automation testing.
-Here’s a short list of the best database testing tools available in 2019:
+Here’s a list of some database management tools that offer testing features.

 After reading this article, you should understand how to execute database testing.
 Of course, it’s impossible to cover absolutely everything in a single article.
 Here are two additional resources that might help you overcome specific problems.